310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Midori v2 %}
-It sure is… He was called over by a couple staff members for some business in the aquarium just now—I wonder what happened…?
+It sure is… He was called over by a couple staff members for some business in the aquarium just now — I wonder what happened…?
 {% endbubble %}

 {% bubble Kanata hidden %}